brainstormforce/header-footer-elementor/README.md

 ## Changelog ##
 ### 1.6.12 ###
-- Compatibility with Elementor and elementor Pro
+- Compatibility with Elementor and Elementor Pro.

 ### 1.6.11 ###
 - Improvement: Compatibility with Elementor Pro version 3.7